 - 1. Define the Data: This chapter helps readers find and identify the totality of their data landscape, learn how to accurately categorize and handle data, and define the sensitivity and criticality of data. - 2.
-Secure the Data: This chapter focuses on implementing the appropriate security monitoring and controls, such as encryption, for data and incorporating risk management and identity, credential and access management (ICAM).
+Secure the Data: This chapter focuses on implementing the appropriate security monitoring and controls, such as encryption, for data and incorporating risk management and identity, credential, and access management (ICAM).
 It also explains considerations for privacy and compliance. - 3.
-Manage the Data:6 The goal of this chapter will be to ensure that data security practices are aligned with and embedded in data lifecycle management (DLM).
-It will discuss how readers can equip their team with the necessary skills and adapt their approach to address emerging technologies.
+Manage the Data: This chapter explores how ZT data security principles can be embedded in data lifecycle management (DLM) to ensure robust protection at every stage.
+It discusses how readers can equip their team with the necessary skills and adapt their approach to address emerging technologies.